ashvardanian/SimSIMD/include/numkong/dots/README.md

 Columns show throughput for 256³, 1024³, and 4096³ matrix products.
 The throughput is measured in GSO/s as Giga scalar operations per second, with $\text{ops} = 2 \cdot M \cdot N \cdot K$ arithmetic complexity for an $M \times K$ by $K \times N$ product.
 Accuracy is reported as mean ULP (units in last place) unless noted otherwise — the average number of representable floating-point values between the result and the exact answer.
+Rows marked `🧩` use external BLAS or MKL baselines rather than NumKong kernels.
 Each kernel runs for at least 20 seconds per configuration.
 Benchmark threads are pinned to specific cores; on machines with heterogeneous core types (e.g., Apple P/E cores), only the fastest cores are used.
 Workloads that significantly degrade CPU frequencies (Intel AMX, Apple SME) run in separate passes to avoid affecting throughput measurements of other kernels.